 4.10 Delivery Length

-Delivery shall be made using the delivery wire coil and delivery length as agreed between the CTC Manufacturer and the purchaser, and the length error shall not exceed the followings unless otherwise the user has special requirements which need to be agreed between the CTC Manufacturer and the purchaser:
+Delivery shall be made using the delivery wire coil and delivery length as agreed between the CTC manufacturer and the purchaser, and the length error shall not exceed the followings unless otherwise the user has special requirements which need to be agreed between the CTC manufacturer and the purchaser:

-+ 0.5% if the delivery length ≥ 400 metre.
++ 0.5 percent if the delivery length ≥ 400 m; and

-+ 1.0% if the delivery length < 400 metre.
++ 1.0 percent if the delivery length < 400 m.

-Nominal cross-sectional areas (informative only) for preferred and intermediate sizes of rectangular copper bare conductors, from which the user may select intermediate sizes only for technical reasons is given in Annex-B.
+Nominal cross-sectional areas (informative only) for preferred and intermediate sizes of rectangular copper bare conductors, from which the user may select intermediate sizes only for technical reasons is given in Annex B.

 5 TEST METHODS